yangmillstheory/mixin.a.lot/README.md

         omits: ['logname']
     });

-You can request before and after hooks into mixin methods; make sure to implement a requested hook before mixing.
+You can request before and after hooks into mixin methods.
+They'll always be called with the right context - instance or static.

-Return values are propagated [accordingly](http://www.catb.org/~esr/writings/taoup/html/ch01s06.html#id2878339) - it's best to use an object or container class argument (as below) when propagating multiple return values.
+Return values are propagated [accordingly](http://www.catb.org/~esr/writings/taoup/html/ch01s06.html#id2878339) -
+it's best to use an object or container class argument (as below) when propagating multiple return values.

-    // the return value from this hook is passed to log_error Thing.before_log = function(error) {
+    // the return value from this hook is passed to log_error
+    // 'this' is the Thing function.
+    var before_log = function(error) {
         var level, serialized;

         if (error instanceof Critical) {